GRANVILLE FEATURED IN STORY ON AI DATA CENTERS

 Yes, civic and nonprofit organizations with long-term lease agreements may be eligible.
 The lease must grant permission for property modifications like solar installations.

 Initial Interest Forms and Application Forms for the Go Green Granville Solar Fund are available all year and can be submitted at any time and should take no more than a few minutes to complete.
 The Go Green Granville leadership team will review proposals on a rolling basis.
-Grant funding cycles in future years may require more defined application deadlines, but the initial round of funding in 2025 is structured to allow for maximum flexibility and the ability to fast-track funding in order to take advantage of federal financial incentives.
+Grant funding cycles in future years may require more defined application deadlines, but the initial round of funding in 2025 and 2026 is structured to allow for maximum flexibility and the ability to fast-track funding in order to take advantage of federal financial incentives.

 The timeline from initial inquiry to grant award will vary depending on the complexity of the project.
 Given the gravity of the climate crisis, we are committed to deploying grant funds as quickly and efficiently as possible.